When do I get my results?

 Yes, we can send certificates abroad, as long as you have paid for the postage.
+This must be paid for via the online shop.
 Make sure you update your address with us so that we don’t send correspondence to your old UK address.

-How long do you keep undelivered certificates for?
+How long do you keep uncollected certificates for?

 We hold certificates for 12 months in the Exams Office before destroying them, in line with the Data Protection Act.